-Nike is full aware of the scope of digital, personal data, and social media and the recent moves are on the direction of establishing new solutions for users and sports people worlwide conscious of the importance os social analytics and personal tracking data systems.
+Nike is fully aware of the scope of digital, personal data, and social media and the recent moves are on the direction of establishing new solutions for users and sports people worlwide conscious of the importance os social analytics and personal tracking data systems.

 The venture division Digital Sport is part of a global strategy that comprehends the needs of digital strategy and business intelligence.
 This division of Nike is not just about creating must-have sports gadgets but a part of a global effort top be part of the moves of customers and sports people around the world.
 Getting close to sports people moves, and special its consumers’ data NIke holds exceptional promise for one of the world’s greatest sports companies and marketers to go forth in feeding the best answers to their needs and opportunities to engage with them and get feedback from products.

 This bold moves means Nike can follow closer their users, customers, build an online community for them, and forge a tighter relationship and long term engagement.
 This is Nike bold move to understand that data, big data and social media are now full part of the business cycle and the only way to move forward.